 - Address: University of Delaware, Newark, DE 19716

 - Social Media: Facebook; LinkedIn; YouTube; Twitter; Pinterest; Instagram

-- The University of Delaware offers two online undergraduate programs: the associate of arts and the bachelor of science in nursing (RN-BSN program).
+- Two online undergraduate programs: the associate of arts and the bachelor of science in nursing (RN-BSN program).

 - Graduate students may pursue the doctor of nursing practice or one of 11 master's opportunities in fields such as applied statistics, cybersecurity, international business, public administration, and business administration.